Arobl034/DayPlanner.github.io/README.md

 ### Purpose

 The purpose of this project is to get familiar with the jQuery and Moment.js javascript libraries.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ### Technologies used